Persistent wrist pain months after distal radial fracture.

 There is evolving but incomplete bony union across the intra-articular distal radial fracture, with ongoing volar displacement of the distal fragment and mild radial shortening.
-Low grade oedema about the fracture lines persists.
+Low grade edema about the fracture lines persists.
 There is also a small ulnar styloid fragment.

-Widening of the scapholunate interval with a step in the alignment of the scaphoid and lunate, (1.5 millimetre proximal displacement of the scaphoid relative to the lunate).
+Widening of the scapholunate interval with a step in the alignment of the scaphoid and lunate, (1.5 millimeter proximal displacement of the scaphoid relative to the lunate).
 Full thickness tear extends through volar and membranous portions, and incompletely through the dorsal band.

 Relative dorsal rotation of lunate suggests dorsal intercalated segmental instability (DISI), although this would be better confirmed by plain films.